MatthewKelly12/Catch_Of_The_Day_React/readme.md

 # Catch of The Day
 A React App that keeps track of a busy fresh fish market.
 Inventory is constantly changing so the menu needs to be updated as quick as possible to keep orders correct.

-**Note** - a tutorial from Wes Bos's React For Beginners Course covering over 5 hours of instructional React videos

 ## Getting Started